msujas/capillaryFinderBM31/README.md

 module to find capillaries for zscan data on BM31.
 Data must have headers of 'zpos i1 monitor'.
+It searches for the last scan in the file, i.e. the last instance of the column header.
 Gaussian fitting is done to refine the positions.

 Example usage: